thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ```
 {: .copy-code}

-How to forward JMX port with ssh.
+How to forward JMX port with ssh for all Java application in this deployment.
 ```bash
 ssh -L 9999:127.0.0.1:9999 -L 1099:127.0.0.1:1099 -L 9199:127.0.0.1:9199 -L 7199:127.0.0.1:7199 thingsboard
 ```

 Enable pg_stat_statements preload library for PostgreSQL
 ```bash
 #config before
 docker exec -it ubuntu_postgres_1 tail /var/lib/postgresql/data/postgresql.conf